 For players I have voted previously, I will denote them as such with an asterisk.
 I will also be using the same explanation as the previous vote.
-Without further ado, let's get into it:
+With that out of the way, let's get into it.

 *Barry Bonds: 164.4 fWAR

 It's a no brainer.
 The all-time home run king (762) is arguably the best player to ever step on the field.
 A seven-time MVP, eight-time Gold Glove winner, and 14-time All Star, Bonds did it all.